strategy-guides 5 min read

 • Rule Variations That Matter

 Not all blackjack games are equal.
-These rule differences significantly affect house edge:
+These rule differences significantly affect the house edge:

 • Blackjack pays 3:2 (standard, good) vs 6:5 (bad — increases house edge by ~1.4%)